ricksonsimioni/MoToRev-Leveraging-Interactive-Modeling-Artifacts-to-Assist-Tourism-Recommender-Systems-Development/README.md

 ## About MoToRev

-MoToRev is a semi-automated Model-Driven Engineering (MDE) approach for developing Tourism Recommender Systems (TRSs).
+MoToRev is a Model-Driven Engineering (MDE) approach for developing Tourism Recommender Systems (TRSs).
 This repository contains the implementation of our novel framework that addresses the key challenges in TRS development:

 ## Features